AG7GN/kenwood/README.md

 - Change the `Exec=` line to add/remove/modify arguments for your particular serial port/speed.
 Omit the `--small` if you want to run the GUI in regular size.

 - Change the `Name=` line to suit.
 This is the menu item name.

+- Save the file and close your editor.
+The new menu item should appear at the bottom of your Hamradio menu.

 ## Running `710.sh`